radapdal/process/webdevelopmentworkflow.md

 There will be a lot of times wherein upon development, some criteria will not be met due to difference in systems and expectations.
 Definitions are not set in stone and was created to be a guide before starting work.
 Communicate the problem to the Project Lead and check if it is within expected outcome and merits a definition update.

-After fulfilling the issue requirements in the target environment, push the issue to its next state.
+After fulfilling the issue requirements in the development push the changes to staging and transition the issue to its next state.

 Issues with criteria should be pushed to QA.
 Assign, comment, and tag the QA accordingly.